-36. Seventy-eight percent of climate change focal area funding for the two biomes is invested in support to adaptation.
+Seventy-eight percent of climate change focal area funding for the two biomes is invested in support to adaptation.
 The remaining 22 percent is dedicated to mitigation.
-Climate change and multifocal support accounted for most of the portfolio in the GEF-4 to GEF-6 period in terms of both number of projects and funding (Figure 5 and Figure 6).
+Climate change and multifocal support accounted for most of the portfolio in the GEF-4 to GEF-6 period in both number of projects and funding (figures 2.4 and 2.5).
 Funding for climate change adaptation comes exclusively from the LDCF and the SCCF, while most of the funding for mitigation interventions originates from the GEF Trust Fund.

-37. In line with the GEF's move toward integrated programming, the share of multifocal projects in the two biomes is increasing.
+In line with the GEF's move toward integrated programming, the share of multifocal projects in the

+Figure 2.4 Number and percentage of GEF projects in the two biomes by focal area two biomes is increasing.
 A substantial increase is also observed for the climate change focal area.
-Investment in biodiversity has decreased over time (Figure 7).
+Investment in biodiversity has decreased over time (figure 2.6).